-Teresa Dyson BA, LLB (Hons), MTax, MAppFin, GAICD
+Teresa Dyson BA, LLB (Hons), MTax, MAppFin, FAICD

-Teresa joined the Board as a Non-executive Director in February 2020 and was elected by shareholders at the 2020 AGM.
+Teresa joined the Board as a Non-executive Director in February 2020.

 Teresa is an experienced company director, whose career has spanned both the public and private sectors.
 Teresa is an admitted lawyer and has previously been a partner at a global law firm and professional services firm.